cogdog/ds106bank/README.md

 Any custom style over-rides should be added to [style.css](ds106banker/ds106bank.css).
 If you add additional styles, make a back up copy as updates to this theme will override your edits.

 ### Other Suggested plugins

-The following plugins are installed on the [demo site](http://bank.ds106.us/) to create useful sidebar/footer Widgets
+The following plugins are useful for a bank.

 * [Flexible Post Widget](http://wordpress.org/plugins/flexible-posts-widget/‎) provides a widget that can list the custom post types used in the theme; as used in the footer of the demo site, it can provide a  widget listing of randomly ordered "things" and "examples"